h2non/toxy/README.md

 It was mainly designed for fuzzing/evil testing purposes, becoming particulary useful to cover fault tolerance and resiliency capabilities of a system, especially in [service-oriented](http://microservices.io/) architectures, where toxy may act as intermediate proxy among services.

-toxy allows you to plug in [poisons](#poisons), optionally filtered by [rules](#rules), which basically can intercept and alter the HTTP flow as you want, performing multiple evil actions in the middle of that process, such as limiting the bandwidth, delaying TCP packets, injecting network jitter latency or replying with a custom error or status code.
+toxy allows you to plug in [poisons](#poisons), optionally filtered by [rules](#rules), which basically can intercept and alter the HTTP flow as you need, performing multiple evil actions in the middle of that process, such as limiting the bandwidth, delaying TCP packets, injecting network jitter latency or replying with a custom error or status code.

 toxy is compatible with [connect](https://github.com/senchalabs/connect)/[express](http://expressjs.com), and it was built on top of [rocky](https://github.com/h2non/rocky), a full-featured, middleware-oriented HTTP proxy.